Skip to main content

 Voice Intents Overview

 Magic Leap recommends using the Voice Intent Development Toolkit (VIDTK) to create and deploy custom voice commands.
-The toolkit provides validation and guidence within the toolkit UI that are not available in the Unity Editor.
+The toolkit provides validation and guidance within the toolkit UI that are not available in the Unity Editor.
 For more information, see Voice Commands.

 Voice Slots